IPCS INCHEM Home

 2-DIMETHYLAMINOETHYL METHACRYLATE ICSC: 0450

-The substance may polymerize under the influence of heat, light, oxidants, reducing agents, metals with fire or explosion hazard.
-The substance decomposes on burning producing toxic fumes including nitrogen oxides.
+The substance may polymerize under the influence of heat, light, oxidants, reducing agents and metals.
+This generates fire or explosion hazard.
+Decomposes on burning.
+This produces toxic fumes including nitrogen oxides.
 Attacks some forms of rubber.

 Boiling point: 186°C